 Satin vs semi-gloss paint – what are the differences?

-Essentially, satin paint has a velvety smooth look with a little gloss.
-It’s used mainly for window frames, doors, architectural features, trims and ceilings as well as interior walls.
-Durable and hardwearing, it’s ideal for kitchens, powder rooms, children’s rooms, playrooms and entryways – any high traffic area within the home.
+Essentially, it’s a question of paint sheen levels.
+Both are glossier than eggshell paint, but satin paint has a velvety smooth look with a little gloss.
+It’s used mainly for window frames, doors, architectural features, as a paint finish for trim and a paint for ceilings as well as interior walls.
+Durable and hardwearing, it’s ideal for kitchens, children’s rooms, playrooms, entryways, and as a paint finish for bathrooms like powder rooms – in fact, any high traffic area within the home.

 Which is more durable?